How to Create Format for Projected Financial Statements in Excel

 Steps:

-• Firstly, we have projected the capital expenditure and depreciation.
-Remember, the blue colored text indicates assumed values.
+• We have projected the capital expenditure and depreciation.
+The blue text indicates assumed values.
 We have the total depreciation values from this in our income statement.

 Making Format for Projected Balance Sheet from Three Projected Financial Statements in Excel

-• Secondly, list all the assumptions for the balance sheet.
+• List all the assumptions for the balance sheet.
 From these assumptions, we have found the interest expenses for the income statement.

-• After that, type all the fields for the balance sheet.
-Additionally, we have used last year’s (2021) values.
-Notice there is a field called “balance verification” that we will use to check if the balance sheet balances.
+• Insert all the fields for the balance sheet.
+We have used last year’s (2021) values.
+There is a field called “balance verification” that we will use to check whether the balance sheet evens out.

 The Empty Balance Sheet from Projected Financial Statements in Excel Format

-• Next, type this formula in cell D52 and drag it to the right side to fill out the formula.
-We will find the accounts receivable amounts from this.
+• Use this formula in cell D52 and drag it to the right.

 =I50*I51